FurqanMujahid/AI_ScrapAndChat/README.md

 This project is open source and available for educational purposes.

-## 👤 Author

-Your Name/Organization

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

 ---

 **Note**: This application is for educational and personal use.
 Always ensure you have permission to scrape websites and comply with their terms of service.